KaneoHunter/Bulwark-Staking-Install/README.md

 - Linux & macOS: Run the following command in a shell (Terminal.app for macOS, any shell for Linux): `ssh-keygen` Pick a good password and save the key in the default location.
 To show your public key, run `cat ~/.ssh/id_rsa.pub`

-## REMOTE HOST IDENTIFICATION HAS CHANGED (Only if you followed the SSH key generation guide)
+## REMOTE HOST IDENTIFICATION HAS CHANGED

 During the installation, the staking script will change the order of the SSH host keys for security reasons.
 As a result, the next time you log into your VPS or Raspberry Pi, you will get the following warning: